Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks

-This is reasonable to expect given that GrUES can only explore a small portion of the state space, making it difficult to obtain reasonable estimates of the posterior.
-However, the penalized MLEs still perform quite well at higher densities even when the length of the Markov chain is small relative to the size of the state space.
-This indicates that GrUES is still visiting the correct UEC-representative surprisingly often given that it only explores a small fraction of all possible UEC-representatives.
+This is reasonable, given that GrUES can only explore a small portion of the state space, making it difficult to obtain good estimates of the posterior.
+The penalized MLEs still perform quite well at higher densities even when the length of the Markov chain is small.
+This indicates that \texttt{GrUES} is still visiting the correct UEC-representative surprisingly often given that it only explores a small fraction of the UEC-representatives.

-In summary, we draw four main conclusions: First, \texttt{GrUES} almost always performs better than independence testing, unless the density of the true DAG is around \(p \in \{0.2, 0.3, 0.4\}\).
-This failure in the performance of \texttt{GrUES} may either be due to sample size or possibly due to the connectivity of the space of UEC-representatives as discussed in the subsection describing the first experimental setting.
-Further investigation into how \texttt{GrUES} connects the space of UEC-representatives would be interesting future work and possibly lead to even better algorithms.